Inklingo

 pon

-Use 'pon' as an informal, affirmative command to tell someone to turn on or play something, like a TV show or music.
+Use the command 'pon' when telling one person to turn on or play a show or music.

 A finger pressing a glowing green power button on a simple, rounded white lamp, illustrating the action of activation.